top of page

 League Competitions

-• Competitions are an integral part of club activities and one of the best methods you can use to assess how your photography is improving.
-All members are therefore encouraged to enter competitions from an early stage.
-Both Print and Digital.
+Competitions are an integral part of club activities and one of the best methods you can use to assess how your photography is improving.
+All members are therefore encouraged to enter competitions from an early stage in both print and digital.

-• The scores from each competition will then contribute to separate Open and Nature leagues, rather than be combined into a single league.
+• The scores for each section will then contribute to separate Open, Colour, Mono and Nature league tables.

-• To remove the impact of a 'rogue score', the highest 10 scores from each section over the year will be counted towards the overall league calculation.
+• To remove the impact of a rogue score the highest 10 scores for each section over the year will be counted towards the overall league calculation.

 Members Images